Japan's cabinet reports third coronavirus case amid expanded state emergency

 He was confirmed with the virus on April 16.

-Two officials who worked with the man, and were within two meters, are staying at home, based on cabinet policy, according to the cabinet office.
+Two officials who worked with the man, and were within two metres, are staying at home, based on cabinet policy, according to the cabinet office.

-Both have yet to test for the virus but public health centers in their towns will decide, depending on their conditions, according to the cabinet.

-Reporting by Ju-min Park, Izumi Nakagawa, and Yoshifumi Takemoto; Editing by Michael Perry
+Both have yet to test for the virus but public health centres in their towns will decide, depending on their conditions, according to the cabinet.
+(Reporting by Ju-min Park, Izumi Nakagawa, and Yoshifumi Takemoto; Editing by Michael Perry)